 While the total hardness in 1 is defined by the cationic content, there is also the opposite viewpoint taken from the anionic content, which divides the total hardness into carbonate hardness CH (temporary hardness) and non-carbonate hardness NCH (permanent hardness):

 This means that in water chemistry the terms carbonate hardness and alkalinity (i.e. M alkalinity or total alkalinity) are synonyms:

 The program calculates TH and CH, and displays both quantities in the output tables – as shown here.

 Non-Carbonate Hardness NCH

 Both total hardness and alkalinity (i.e. carbonate hardness) are common water analysis parameters.
-The non-carbonate hardness is then – according to Eq.(4) – the difference of both quantities:
+The non-carbonate hardness is – according to 4 – the difference of both quantities:

 Carbonate hardness is named temporary hardness because Ca and Mg carbonates precipitate as minerals upon heating, whereas Ca and Mg associated with sulfates, chlorides, or nitrates do not precipitate upon heating (therefore NCH is called permanent hardness).